JasperEssien2/finder-matcher-gen/docs/generated-files/matcher.md

 expect(finder, matchesNoMyWidget);
 ```

-#### Atleast one widget matcher
+#### At least one widget matcher
-Set `MatchSpecification.matchesAtleastOneWidget` to generate a matcher that asserts **atleast one** widget with specified properties is found in the widget tree.
-Throw an error otherwise.
+Set `MatchSpecification.matchesAtleastOneWidget` to generate a matcher that asserts **at least one** widget with specified properties is found in the widget tree.

-The generated global function follows the pattern:
+The code below shows the format of the exposed function or variable:

 ```dart
 final matchesAtleastOneMyWidget = _MyWidgetAtleastOneMatcher();